 Did U.S. President Donald Trump once admit to reading the book Mein Kampf and being an admirer of its author, Nazi dictator Adolf Hitler?

-Those are the central claims in an internet meme making the social media rounds since mid-April 2019.
-The text of the meme purports to quote Trump praising Hitler in a Time magazine interview published in 2002.
-We found instances of the meme’s being shared on both Twitter and Facebook, including a popular Facebook page titled “Joe P. Kennedy III for President 2020,” which does not appear to be owned or operated by Kennedy himself:
+Those were the central claims in an internet meme that began making the social media rounds in mid-April 2019, which purported to quote Trump's praising Hitler in a Time magazine interview published in 2002.
+We found instances of the meme's being shared on both Twitter and Facebook, including a popular Facebook page titled "Joe P. Kennedy III for President 2020," which does not appear to be owned or operated by Kennedy himself:

 "Reading Mein Kampf in college had a profound affect [sic] on me.
 Very, very interesting.
 Of course there were many problems in Germany at the time, they were losers, they lost.
 But Adolf Hitler, that is to say, I don't agree with everything he was saying at the time of course but I do respect him.
 As a leader.
 Tremendous respect.
 And I suppose you could say, I try to incorporate some of his teachings into everything I do to this day.
 In business, my daily life and my politics."

 (Interview with Time Magazine, 2002)

 Not only were we unable to locate an original source for this quote, or evidence that Time magazine even interviewed Trump in 2002, but we found no discernible record of its existence before the meme first surfaced in April 2019.
 Yet it's the kind of statement that would have been quoted ad nauseum in the press had Trump said it.
 No such references exist.

 Nor were we able to find isolated instances of Trump praising Mein Kampf or Adolf Hitler in public statements.
 The cadence and grammar of the passage are Trump-like ("... but I do respect him.
 As a leader.
 Tremendous respect."), but all indications point to its being fabricated.